Bicycle Registration Program

 Each year, the Bozeman Police Department collects over 100 bicycles from within the City limits.
 Some are observed and picked up by patrol officers, some are reported as being abandoned on people's property, and some are left chained to the bicycle racks in the downtown area.
 Although our volunteers make every effort to identify an owner, many are never reported lost or stolen and, therefore, unable to be matched with their owner.

-In the spring, in keeping with our mission of developing community partnerships and service to our citizens, any unclaimed bicycles are donated to charitable organizations such as HRDC and The Bike Kitchen.
+In keeping with our mission of developing community partnerships and service to our citizens, any unclaimed bicycles are periodically donated to charitable organizations such as HRDC and The Bike Kitchen.